surabhimisra/surabhimisra.github.io/paper-summaries/survey-hardware-trojans.md

 ## 2. What Problem the Paper Addresses
 As the semiconductor supply chain became global, chip designers increasingly relied on external foundries.
 This introduces two major concerns:

-1. malicious insertion of extra circuitry
+1. Malicious insertion of extra circuitry
-2. untrusted modifications during fabrication
+2. Untrusted modifications during fabrication

 The paper explains the fundamental questions:
 - What exactly is a hardware Trojan?